 Varanasi Railway Station enjoys regular connectivity of trains from all over India.
 Mughal Sarai Railway station, 10 kilometers from the city also offers train options to numerous destinations in India.
 The railway station lies close to the city.
 Autos and cabs take you to any destination in the city.

 The road network to reach Varanasi is wonderful.
-By road the city is has connectivity with major cities of Uttar Pradesh and neighboring states.
+By road the city has connectivity with major cities of Uttar Pradesh and neighboring states.
 State-run buses, private air-conditioned buses also run on the route.
-In addition, cabs ensure hassle free travel.
+In addition, cabs ensure hassle-free travel.
+Read complete details on how to reach Varanasi.

 Latest posts by Nikhil Chandra (see all)